lkmsf/adventOfCode-/README.md

   * Might be fun to write this up too!
 Good explanation of basic bash script stuff / process of automating a thing

 Done:

+1/9
+* setUp script
+  * change names to remove day numbers since we put them in a folder anyways
+* submit script
+  * lets change this to the copy/paste value with the day being the single argument -> no arguments!
+  * can this automatically also create a "fancier" file when we submit part 2 correctly

+1/1
+  * set up run so that it runs with the file directory instead of workspace directory
+  * open the advent of code website first instead of waiting for input file

 1/3
 * don't try and do both parts in the same file